Chapter 4 : Facing Fate

 “Yes, it’s wonderful; will we be seeing you up the aisle this time?”
 Dad asked nervously.
 Trust him to make a joke out of news like this.

 “Dad, you know why Scorpius and I didn’t marry, so please don’t bring it up again.
-It was a bit of a shock if I’m honest, but we’ve been dating for over a year now, and it just seemed right, so I said yes,” I said, as I felt as if my parents’ needed a justification for my announcement.
+It was a bit of a shock if I’m honest, but we’ve been dating for over a year now, and it just seemed right, so I said yes.”

 “I think it was a shock for us as well.
 We had no idea that you and Xander were so serious with one another.
 Are you definitely sure about this?”
 Mum asked tentatively.
 Of course it would be her who broached the awkward part.
 I knew that she preferred Scorpius, but I sometimes wished that she wasn’t so open in her favouritism.

 “Yes I’m sure, why else would I say yes.
 I know this may seem like a big step to you two, but I feel that it’s the right thing to do.
 Look, I have to go.
 Dom and Victoire want to take me to Paris to go dress shopping, and you know what those two are like, so I couldn’t refuse.
-I’ll see you soon,” I replied, and swept out of the room.
+I’ll see you soon,” I replied before sweeping out of the room.

 Everything I just said was a total lie.
 I didn’t need to meet the other two for at least another hour, and it didn’t feel like the right thing to do.
 Well, not the right thing for me to do right now.
 Perhaps if we had dated longer it would feel more right, but right now it didn’t.
 I just hoped that my feelings of doubt would fade over time.

 I guessed this showed how bad not thinking things through could be.
 If I had thought through breaking up with Scorpius more, perhaps I would still be with him.
-Or perhaps if I had thought about what might have happened if I said no, when Xander asked me to marry him, we would still be happily dating, not being engaged, with me trying to avoid him, and with him trying to ask whether I was ok or not.
+Or perhaps if I had thought about what might have happened if I said no when Xander asked me to marry him, we would still be happily dating, not engaged with me trying to avoid him, and with him trying to ask whether I was ok or not.

 Author Note: So you get to learn more about Rose and Xander in this chapter, and I hoped you liked it!
 I think the next one will be the last, though there may be an epilogue/6th chapter, I still haven’t made up my mind!